Alcohol during the pandemic: Study breaks down who’s drinking more, and how much

 RTI surveyed nearly 1,000 people online in the United States last month to see how their alcohol consumption changed between February and April.

 States across the country implemented different shelter-in-place measures beginning in March to reduce the spread of COVID-19.
-Gov. Roy Cooper ordered North Carolinians to stay at home beginning March 25.

 The respondents on average upped their daily alcohol intake from 0.74 drinks in February to 0.94 in April, RTI said.